swestastic/PiConsult/README.md

 - [WaveShare OLED 2.42in screen](https://www.waveshare.com/wiki/2.42inch_OLED_Module)
 - Python 3.x with packages from `requirements.txt`
 - [Nissan Consult Cable](https://conceptzperformance.com/plms-developments-plms-nissan-consult-interface-usb-cable-nistune-datscan-etc-1005_p_5664.php) (There are cheaper consult readers on eBay for $15-$20, but I have not tested these)
-- 3D Printer for printing the 3 included STL files (it is recommended with filament that will last inside of a car, such as PETG, ABS, or ASA)
+- 3D Printer for printing the 3 included STL files (it is recommended to use a filament that will last inside of a car, such as PETG, ABS, or ASA, especially if it is parked outside)
 - 4x Screws (Need to confirm size on these)
 - [4x two pin 6x6x5 buttons](https://www.amazon.com/dp/B07X8T9D2Q)